Reviews You Can Rely On

 Analysis and Test Results

 The multi-tool market is immense.
 Any single product that combines more than one tool is a “multi-tool.”
 Our investigations include products from several sub-categories, such as the One Piece Multi-tools without moving parts.
-But in general, most multi-tool options out there follow a traditional folding format and include most the common tools one has come to expect: pliers, a blade, and at least one screwdriver.
+But in general, most multi-tool options out there follow a traditional folding format and include most of the common tools one has come to expect: pliers, a blade, and at least one screwdriver.
 We further delve into the market for niche tools that are targeted for specific use cases and users, such as those most interested in outdoor pursuits, or use on the job site.
 We also have a long list of multi-tools suitable for day-to-day, average use.
 Ultimately, we score each model across the same rubric to assess them equally and share our findings below.

 What's the Best Value?

 Value in multi-tools is a function of the purchase price and how it relates to functions, materials, construction, and ergonomics.
 We find that the materials and construction are the primary compromises.
 A multi-tool inherently has multiple tools.
 Whether cheap or expensive, your multi-tool can add value beyond a dedicated tool.
 On the other side of that coin, multi-tools naturally compromise on ergonomics.
-A stand-alone screwdriver will be better than one built into the handle of a pair of pliers regardless of how much you pay, but said pliers can absolutely compete with some cheaper ones in your toolbox based on the heftier handle alone.
+A stand-alone screwdriver will be better than one built into the handle of a pair of pliers, regardless of how much you pay, but said pliers can absolutely compete with some cheaper ones in your toolbox based on the heftier handle alone.
 Climbing up the price tiers will generally get you a more robust design, flashier materials, and tighter tolerances.
 We've found that ergonomics don't necessarily increase appreciably with higher price tags.

 Even within the “Value” category, we give out awards for specific applications and niche uses.
 There is the everyday carry value of the Leatherman Skeletool CX, which provides enough functionality to satisfy the majority of small tool needs in your day-to-day life, in a frame with multiple viable carry options.
 The relatively affordable Leatherman Wave+ provides almost the same performance as the top-ranked options like the Charge+ TTi or ARC at a significantly lower price.
-Similarly, you can find value even in lower-budget versions like the Leatherman Wingman which has fantastic scissors and spring pliers.
+Similarly, you can find value even in lower-budget versions like the Leatherman Wingman, which has fantastic scissors and spring pliers.
 Some models, like the Amazon Basics 10-in-1, cost less than a meal at many restaurants, but generally, you get what you pay for.

 The Wingman's scissors are very capable and don't seem like a design afterthought.